Marihba/Spam-Detector-Project/README.md

-# File Spam Dector
+# File Spam Detector

 Collaborators: Abhiram Sinnarajah & Adam Bozzo

 Procedures to Run Project:

 Pull all the files from the repository.

 Drag all files/folders that are contained in Assignment 1\src\Sample into a project named Sample on an IDE.
 Run the main class on the IDE.